turnkeyca/plugin/README.md

 # plugin
-WEebsite plugin for redirecting to the turnkey main app
+Website plugin for redirecting to the turnkey main app